LKchemposer/dsp/statistics/2-4-cohens_d.md

 CohenEffectSize(f_lb, o_lb)
 ```
-The Cohen's D of `-0.088672927072602` indicates that first baby is less than 0.1 pound lighter than non-first babies.
-The difference is thereby not significant, considering the fact that babies are typically 7 lbs; a difference in 0.1 pound correponds to only 1.4% of the baby's total weight.
+The Cohen's D of `-0.088672927072602` indicates that first baby is less than 0.1 lb lighter than non-first babies.
+The difference is thereby not significant, considering the fact that babies are typically 7 lbs; a difference in 0.1 lb correponds to only 1.4% of the baby's total weight.